Long Weekend to Ski Powder Mountain: Part 1

 Powder Mountain and Snowbasin

-Several resorts are located within an hour of our home, but there are two resorts just a little further north that we wanted to ski this season.
-Last winter we took a day trip to Snowbasin Resort, which is about 1.5 hours from our house.
 The pampering of the luxury resort combined with the epic terrain made it easy to enjoy.
-Snowbasin hosted the 2002 Winter Olympic Games; downhill, combined and super g races.
+Snowbasin hosted the 2002 Winter Olympic Games; downhill, combined, and super g races.
 We loved Snowbasin and planned to ski it again last season, but unfortunately that just never worked out.

-Powder Mountain was added to the top of Keith’s wishlist and we wanted to make it happen this year.
-Spending a long weekend to ski these two great mountains was the goal, but things didn’t go as planned.
+Powder Mountain was added to the top of Keith's wish list and we wanted to make it happen this year.
+Spending a long weekend skiing in these two great mountains was the goal, but things didn't go as planned.

 Keith and I planned to head to Eden, UT after he got off work on Thursday afternoon so we would have all day Friday and Saturday to ski Powder Mountain.
 Then, we would check out of the bed and breakfast Sunday morning, ski Snowbasin and drive home.
 This would allow us three full days of skiing while Keith would only need to use 1 vacation day for the trip.